 His works on paper are intended to be quick meditations on balance and dualities.
 Their starting point is their ground color.
 This is executed with paint re-purposed from previous works.
 The drawing is done exceptionally fast, without planning and in full color.

 Finklea’s wooden works are created with the purpose of persevering the fleeting human impulse and convictions and ignoring all sense of memory and time.
 By using excess materials from previous works, Finklea makes things that are verifiable and tactile, ignoring narratives and histories both past and present.

-Kevin Finklea graduated at Tyler School of Art in Philadelphia (BA).
-His most recent exhibitions are: Emma Hill Fine Art, the Eagle Gallery, London, England; Zeitgeist Gallery, Nashville, TN; Reuten Galerie, Amsterdam, Holland.
-His works are found in private and in selected public collections: Museum of the Pennsylvania Academy of the Fine Arts, Philadelphia, PA; Bridgepoint Capital Limited, London, England; Wilmington Trust Fund, New York.
+Kevin Finklea graduated from Tyler School of Art in Philadelphia (BA).
+His work has been exhibited at the Pennsylvania Academy of the Fine Arts, Philadelphia, PA; Woodmere Art Museum, Philadelphia, PA; 37PK Platform for the Arts, Haarlem, Holland; 2nd Biennial of Non-Objective Art, Pont de Claix, France; Paris Concret, Paris, France; Emma Hill Fine Art, the Eagle Gallery, London, England; Zeitgeist Gallery, Nashville, TN; Reuten Galerie, Amsterdam, Holland; and more.
+His works are found in private and select public collections: the Pennsylvania Academy of the Fine Arts, Philadelphia, PA; Bridgepoint Capital Limited, London, England; Wilmington Trust Fund, New York.